getchip/DIP-Docs/source/includes/_hdmi.md

  * HDMI display
  * HDMI cable

-If you don’t have Debian 4.4, or if you are unsure, [follow this guide](#update_to_debian44).
+If you don't have Debian 4.4, or if you are unsure, [follow this guide](#update_to_debian44).

 ## Use It

 ![Plug it!](images/hdmi_plugged_in_half.jpg)

 The HDMI DIP is extremely easy to use.
 Once you have your C.H.I.P.
-OS updated, it’s really as simple as attaching the DIP to your C.H.I.P, plugging in an HDMI monitor, and booting up C.H.I.P.
-But, for posterity’s sake, here’s all the details.
+OS updated, it•s really as simple as attaching the DIP to your C.H.I.P, plugging in an HDMI monitor, and booting up C.H.I.P.
+But, for posterity•s sake, here•s all the details.

  * Connect DIP to C.H.I.P.
  * Connect cable to DIP and monitor
  * Power up C.H.I.P.

 Once C.H.I.P has power, you'll start seeing output on your monitor.
 Once C.H.I.P is booted, you may want to change the resolution.
 You can do this with the control panel found in the Computer Things menu, going to Settings/Display